 And guess what?
 You are done!!!

-Now that you have one tree finishes continue to make more trees.
-Here are some ideas on how to style your trees as apart of your holiday decorations.
+Now that you have one tree finished continuing to make more trees.
+Here are some ideas on how to style your mini bottle brush trees as a part of your holiday decorations.

 And last include them on your Christmas mantle.
 Simply place these tiny yarn bottle brush trees along with your beautiful holiday decorations on your mantle.
+And now you will have your own bottle brush trees for years to come.
+You could add some fake snow at the base of the trees to add a little definition.
 I share how to create a Christmas mantel along with other amazing Christmas mantel ideas.

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION